santiagocdo/ALANN/README.md

     mod4: Contrast Hebbian Learning (CHL); Xie & Seung (2003) - Neural Computation

     mod5: CHL with random feedback; Detorakis, et al. (2019) - Neural Networks

+    mod6: CHL with random feedback and dynamic LR (mod2 and mod5)

   4.2.
 Adjust parameters depending on the model (modType) in lines 63 to 98.